 Regardless of your reason, it’s never a bad idea to reinforce healthy eating habits, and for me, that was the overall goal.

-It was hard for me in that it hearing “but can’t we have…?” and “but I don’t like…!” all day long was tiring.
+It was hard for me because hearing “but can’t we have…?” and “but I don’t like…!” all day long was tiring.
 Insofar as the diet itself was concerned though, that was easy.

 I have read that many people have a hard time during the first week, what with coming off of sugar addiction and carb dependency, and I did wonder if I would have a little bit of that, since I don’t wake up hungry in the morning, which is a sign of leptin resistance.